by John Ellis

-The above quote is from Lorainne Boettner’s seminal book The Reformed Doctrine of Predestination, which I am currently reading.
-Why it’s taken me so long to finally read this great book is a question that is irrelevant.
-Why I’m reading it at this point and time is relevant, however.
-Recent conversations with a brother in Christ from my church about Calvinism prompted me to begin writing an article titled, “Why I Believe in Limited Atonement.”
+The above quote from Lorainne Boettner’s seminal book The Reformed Doctrine of Predestination came to my mind during a recent conversation with a brother in Christ from my church about Calvinism.
+That conversation prompted me to begin writing an article titled, “Why I Believe in Limited Atonement.”
 That was a month ago.

 (Edit: “Why I Believe in Limited Atonement” is finished and can be read here.)

-The article is taking longer than I anticipated, which, ironically, doesn’t surprise me.
-Considering the topic, I want to be thorough; being thorough includes washing myself with robust and God-honoring articulations of the topic.
-Hence, the Boettner book.
-While reading The Reformed Doctrines of Predestination, the quote above reminded me of a topic that my friend and I briefly touched on during one of our conversations, and I thought that it would make a good “tune-up” article, whet appetites for the coming, much longer, and much denser article, and, Lord willing, be edifying and encouraging.
+The article is taking longer than I anticipated.
+Considering the topic, I want to be thorough.
+The above quote from Boettner reminds me of a topic that my friend and I briefly touched on during one of our conversations, and I thought that it would make a good “tune-up” article, whet appetites for the coming, much longer, and much denser article, and, Lord willing, be edifying and encouraging.

 During that conversation, my friend challenged the belief that many Calvinists hold that sinners don’t seek God, but rather God seeks sinners.
-Admittedly, this is a challenging belief that asks us to surrender our autonomy.
+Admittedly, holding to the teaching that sinners don’t seek God, but rather God seeks sinners is a challenging belief that asks us to surrender our autonomy.
 But verses like John 6:65 where Jesus instructs, “that no one can come to me unless it is granted him by the Father,” coupled with the array of verses that teach that humans are evil and that our evil prevents us from doing good or even seeking good, including the ultimate Good, leaves little room for doubt that God does the seeking and humans do the running.
 One of the clearest passages to this effect is found in Romans 3.
 Paul, referencing Psalm 14 and possibly Ecclesiastes 7:20, writes these sobering words, “None is righteous, no not one; no one understands; no one seeks God [emphasis added] (Romans 3:10-11).”